What do you get when you combine a baseball point spread with a baseball moneyline?

-While MLB moneyline and totals betting remain the wagering options of choice for many sports bettors, runline betting continues to grow in popularity, and offers a layer of complexity to the MLB betting experience, particularly late in the season when a wealth of individual player and team stats and betting trands are available for analysis.
+While MLB moneyline and totals betting remain the wagering options of choice for many sports bettors, runline betting offers a layer of complexity to the baseball wagering experience.
+This is particularly true late in the season when a wealth of individual player and team stats, and betting trends are available for analysis.

-In this example, New York is listed as a strong -200 moneyline favorite, meaning a bet on New York to win, by any margin, will cost $200 to win $100, while a $100 bet on Boston to win outright will pay $170.
+In this example, the Yankees are listed as a strong -200 moneyline favorite, meaning a bet on New York to win, by any margin, will cost $200 to win $100.
+On the other hand, a $100 bet on the Red Sox to win outright will pay $170.

-However, in an MLB runline bet on the same hypothetical game, the Yankees are slim +110 underdogs to win by 1.5 or more runs, while Boston is a -140 favorite to not lose by more than one run.
+However, in an MLB runline bet on the same hypothetical game, the Yankees are slim +110 underdogs to win by 1.5 runs or more, while the Red Sox are a -140 favorite to either win the game or not lose by more than one run.

-This means that a $100 runline bet on the Yankees would win $110, while it would cost $140 to win $100 on a bet on Boston to not lose by more than one run.
+This means that a $100 runline bet on the Yankees would win $110, while it would cost $140 to win $100 on a bet on the Red Sox to not lose by more than one run.